About

 Stevona Elem-Rogers is a writer, educator, and cultural worker who tells the truth about Black women’s lives, with a love that wants us seen.
 Felt.
 Known.
 Named.

-She’s the creator of Black Women Are For Grown-Ups (BWAFGU), a nationally recognized campaign that started with a bold t-shirt and has since grown into a living archive, she’s driven projects like the first Little Free Library in the U.S. dedicated to Black women writers, with signed works from icons like Sonia Sanchez, Nikki Giovanni, and more.
+She is the creater of Black Women Are For Grown-Ups (BWAFGU), a nationally recognized campaign turned living archive, and launched the first Little Free Library in the U.S. dedicated entirely to books by Black women, with early support from literary icons Nikki Giovanni and Sonia Sanchez.

-Her writing appears in The New York Times with Cleo Wade, in i-D Magazine profiling Solange Knowles, and in Essence, where her love letter “Dear New Orleans” became the Festival’s 30th anniversary cover story.
-Her work has been archived and celebrated by institutions including Saint Heron, Xavier University of Louisiana, the Amistad Research Center, and the Schomburg Center for Research in Black Culture.
+Her work has been featured in The New York Times with Cleo Wade, in i-D Magazine profiling Solange Knowles, and in in Essence, where her love letter, “Dear New Orleans” became the Festival’s 30th anniversary cover story.
+Her work has been recognized by institutions such as Saint Heron, the Amistad Research Center, and the Schomburg Center for Research in Black Culture.

-And if you don’t know her from all that, you might remember the viral July 4th rant that put Anna Murray Douglass in America’s memory, reminding the world: Black women are the blueprint.
+And if you don’t know her from all that, you might remember the viral July 4th rant that put Anna Murray Douglass, in America’s memory, reminding the world: Black women are the blueprint.
+Period.